Performing Artist

 Reynir Hutber camera

-Dancing in churches across Europe this project began in 2014.
-Performing in spaces from the Sistine Chapel to small churches in the Old City of Jerusalem this project is a feminist protest and performance art piece aiming to broaden perspectives of how a woman's body can be seen socially and political.
+Dancing across holy sites in Southern Europe and the Mediterranean this project began in 2014.
+Performing in spaces from the Sistine Chapel to small churches in the Old City of Jerusalem Al-Quds.
+This project is a feminist protest and performance art piece aiming to broaden perspectives of how a woman's body can be seen socially and politically and often times as an unholy site.

 Interview